andreasschrade/andreasschrade.github.com/_posts/2017-02-23-android-interview-questions.md

 ### What does the Fragment's method setRetainInstance(boolean)?

 1. setRetainInstance(true): The Fragment's state will be retained (and not destroyed!) across configuration changes (e.g. screen rotate).
-The state will be retained even if the configuration causes the "parent" Activity to be destroyed.
+The state will be retained even if the configuration change causes the "parent" Activity to be destroyed.
 However, the view of the Fragment gets destroyed!

 Lifecycle Calls:
 onPause() -> onStop() -> onDestroyView() -> onDetach()

 onAttach() -> onCreateView() -> onStart() -> onResume()

 2. setRetainInstance(false): The Fragment's state will not be retained across configuration changes (default).

 Lifecycle Calls:
 onPause() -> onStop() -> onDestroyView() -> <b>onDestroy()</b> -> onDetach()

 onAttach() -> <b>onCreate()</b> -> onCreateView() -> onStart() -> onResume()

 <b>Important:</b> setRetainInstance(true) does not work with fragments on the back stack. setRetainInstance(true) is especially useful for long running operations inside Fragments which do not care about configuration changes.